alexakulin/AXL-SKILL/README.md

 Creates the permanent form which allows to see the current grid setting and to choose the new grid value by single click.

-*Advantage:* you can see the current grid value and you can quickly change it.
+*Advantage:* you can always see the current grid value and you can quickly change it by pick.

 ### set_target - interactively set the target in the matchgroup by pick